Zsirnight/Rbx-Fps-Unlocker-MacOs/README.md

+THIS TOOL IS ONLY FOR MACS AND MAC RELATED SYSTEMS

 simple tool thats uncaps roblox fps from 60 frames by changing the client setitngs | rerun after every roblox update

 DOES NOT SETS THE FPS TO A CERTAIN FRAME RATES